bokrosf/picnic/docs/enginelog.md

 Engine architectural decisions, problems.
 Used as a development diary to look back later on the process.

+# Imported engine code from snake project
+2025-02-01

+Imported basic engine classes from the snake project because this engine will use the same Entity Component System architecture and considered an evolution of the previous engine.
+The concepts are similar but in some cases it favours modules instead of classes.

 # SDL2 lib referencing
 2025-01-31